robhiddinga/domoticz-fronius-inverter-plugin/README.md

 Domoticz Fronius Inverter plugin
 --------------------------------

-This version of the plugin is running since 2 feb 2018 (Domoticz 3.8799).
+This plugin is running without issues since 2 feb 2018 (Domoticz 3.8799).
-As of june 2020 it is still running without issues on Domoticz beta 12119.
+As of june 2020 it is still running on Domoticz beta 12119.
 It's not feature complete yet, but it's working.
 As the original author does not maintain it anymore, i will give it a try.